kapilraghuwanshi/tic-tac-toe/README.md

 # Tic-Tac-Toe
-Learn to build TicTacToe using vanilla JavaScript
+Learn to build TicTacToe using HTML, CSS and just vanilla JavaScript!